mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 In a few days, when he passed through the kitchen, and he saw him making rice on the stove, he asked, “What do you practice [zazen](glossary#zazen) for?”
 [The man] said, “I want to save all sentient beings.”
 [Gempo Roshi] said, “Oh.”
 He left.

 The third time, he came and asked the same question.
 And still this gentleman said, “I want to practice to save all sentient beings.”
-So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid*!” *[He laughs.]* “That practice is just for *you*!”
+So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid!*” *[He laughs.]* “That practice is just for *you!*”

 *[Tape change.]*